The reason you're single

-Look, I watch the Bachelor & Bachelorette sometimes, and I own The Notebook (collector's edition).
-It's just sooooo romantical! #swoonswoon But take movies and TV with a giant grain of salt...like the big, sea salt crystals, not little table salt.
+Look, I watch the Bachelor/Bachelorette occasionally, and I own The Notebook (collector's edition).
+It's just sooooo romantical! #swoonswoon But take movies and TV with a GIANT grain of salt...like the big, sea salt crystals, not little table salt.
 It's not real.
 It's staged.
-The couple may genuinely like each other, but there are producers, stylists, editors, camera angles that make it a completely over-the-top fairytale.
+The couple may genuinely like each other, but there are producers, stylists, editors, and camera angles that make it a completely over-the-top fairytale.

 Don't allow yourself to be deceived.
-Real dates aren't color-coordinated.
+Real dates aren't two super-suave people being ridiculously suave together.
 Real love isn't a fairytale.
 It's passion, it's work, it's love when passion is low, it's forgiveness, it's growing, it's vulnerable, it's raw and real.